cardopoli/this-was-tomorrow/content/sites/tinkers-bubble.md

   </div>

-  The community has two cows, which they milk, and chickens, and they grow their own food, and manage around 28 acres of woodland, creating their own fuel.
-They make money from timber, as well as producing apple juice and cider.
-This mostly covers the monthly overheads of around £120 for each person.
-Tinkers Bubble earns a small income by selling organically grown produce at local farmers' markets and selling sustainably produced timber which is felled by hand, logged by horse and sawn by a wood-fired steam-engine driven sawmill.
+  Over the years the community has tended a range of livestock, including cows, goats, horses, pigs, sheep and poultry.
+They currently keep horses, chickens and ducks.
+They grow their own food and manage around 28 acres of woodland, creating their own fuel.
+Tinkers Bubble produce organic apple juice, cider and cider vinegar which they sell to local shops and at events.
+They also sell sustainably produced timber which is felled by hand, logged by horse and sawn by a wood-fired steam-engine driven sawmill.
+The monthly contribution of around £120 for each person covers the community's shared costs.

   The land is held in freehold ownership by a cooperative entitled Tinker's Bubble Land Ltd. All decisions about the project are made collectively at monthly meetings in which all participate.
 On rare occasions of dispute, the fully paid-up shareholders (the landholding cooperative) have the power of arbitration or veto.
-Weekly Monday morning meetings handle practical decisions about the land and community.
+Work meetings once a week help to decide the practicalities of day-to-day land management, community rotas and hosting volunteers.

   ### The planning battle and symbolic significance